 Low/Moderate protein (lower then I prefer), moderate fat, with moderate carbs for a kibble

 The guaranteed minimums on protein run in the range from 62-67 grams per 1000 calories, but its likely the actual grams run closer to 70 grams which is the lowest I like to see.
-After adjusting the % to account for the total calories per kg the calorie breakdown should be about: Protein 28%, Fat 41%, and Carbs 31%.
+After adjusting the guaranteed analysis % to account for the total calories per kg the calorie breakdown looks to be about: Protein 28%, Fat 41%, and Carbs 31%.

 Cost starting at $3.55 @ day for 50lb minimally active pet dog 925 calories a day

 Like CARNA4 the vitamin and minerals in Nature’s Logic foods are obtained from whole food sources and not a synthetic premix.
 “We never use man-made, chemically-synthesized vitamins, minerals, or amino acids.”
 “We also require that our vendors can guarantee that the ingredients do not come from China, and that they contain no chemical preservatives, herbicides, or insecticides.” “our ingredients and finished foods are tested to ensure there are no harmful bacteria, like Salmonella or E. coli, which have been the reason for most pet food recalls that have occurred over the past ten years.
 We also test for potential rancidity, aflatoxins, and vomitoxins.
 The company has also done random testing for fluoride.” https://www.natureslogic.com/